Sahar-Khan-17/Capstone-Project---Oncor-/README.md

-# Capstone-Projectfor ONCOR
+# CapstoneProjectfor ONCOR

-#Disclaimer: To maintain confidentiality, the files and dataset will not be shared.
+# Disclaimer: To maintain confidentiality, the files and dataset will not be shared.

 # Goal : Increase recruitment of participants for energy efficiency programs and ultimately increase program enrollment and customer satisfaction